saniyasiddiquiii/sql_retail_sales/README.md

 WHERE sale_date = '2022-09-05';
 ```

-2. **Write a SQL query to retrieve all transactions where the category is 'Beauty' and the quantity sold is more than 3 in the month of Nov-2022**:
+2. **Write a SQL query to retrieve all transactions where the category is 'Beauty' and the quantity sold is more than or equal to 3 in the month of Nov-2022**:
 ```sql
 SELECT
   *